 Adverse developments in the Group's funding, liquidity and interest rate environment may lead to shortages of cash and cash equivalents needed to operate the Group's business and to refinance its existing debt.
 Inability to fund the business under the Group's current capital structure, failure to access funding and foreign exchange or increases in interest rates may also have an adverse effect on the Group's credit rating, which would in turn result in further increased funding costs and may require the Group to issue equity or seek new sources of capital.
-Although the Group currently benefits from investment grade ratings from Moody's, S&P and Fitch, in 2022, S&P revised its outlook from stable to negative and maintained this outlook for 2023 as well.
+Although the Group currently benefits from investment grade ratings from Moody's, S&P and Fitch, any adverse impact in the activity may trigger a rating revision.
 Any downgrade of the Group's credit ratings or loss of investment grade status could materially increase the Group's financing costs.
 Non-compliance with the Group's covenants under certain credit facilities could lead to an acceleration of its debt.